KK7JJI/ODIN_Ruby_MasterMind/README.md

 ```
 NOTE: The secret code for this example was "BDBD".

+### Game Parameters
-The game parameters may be modified using optional command line arguments:
+Gameplay may be modified using optional command line parameters:

 ` ./run.sh [positions:n] [choices:n] [guesses:n]`
 ```